ryannair02/MIST4610-Project1/README.md

    3) List the team names who have won their match

-      Justification: Managers are keen on monitoring team performance and identifying successful teams within the organization to celebrate achievements, allocate resources effectively, and potentially replicate successful strategies across other teams.
-By listing the team names that have won their matches, managers gain valuable insights into the performance of individual teams, allowing them to recognize and reward success, identify areas for improvement, and allocate resources strategically.
-This information aids in fostering a culture of excellence, enhancing team morale, and driving overall organizational success.
+      Justification: Managers are need to monitor team performance and identify successful teams within the organization to celebrate their achievements, distribute resources, and help replicate successful strategies across other teams in their training programs.
+By listing the team names that have won their matches, managers get insights into the performance of individual teams which helps them identify areas for improvement in other team.
+This information aids them in enhancing their teams overall and lead them to success.

       SQL code for Query 3: